serokell/blockchain-util/README.md

 # Blockchain utility

-A repository with abstract building blocks to be used for the construction of blockchain solutions.
+A repository with abstract building blocks, maintained by [Serokell](https://serokell.io), to be used for the construction of blockchain solutions.
 The repository provides the following packages:

 * Package `snowdrop-core`